Admi335/raven-bot-gui/README.md

 ## Deployment

-### NOTE, YOU HAVE TO DEPLOY IT UNDER THE GPL LICENSE, ACCORDING TO THE GNU GENERAL PUBLIC LICENSE TERMS AND CONDITIONS
+### NOTE: YOU HAVE TO DEPLOY IT UNDER THE GPL LICENSE, ACCORDING TO THE GNU GENERAL PUBLIC LICENSE TERMS AND CONDITIONS

 To deploy the bot go to this website: https://discord.com/developers/applications, sign in or sign up, create a new application and set the application up.
 Then go to this website: https://discordapi.com/permissions.html, tick what you need, fill in the Client ID, which can be obtained form the applications page, add the bot to your Discord server and put the token of your bot in the config.json file (the token can be found on the application page as well).